Shaheed M. Monsur Ali Medical College, Sirajganj: History

 The college was formed as "Sirajganj Medical College, Sirajganj".
 Soon, it was renamed to its current title.
-It was named after Muhammad Mansur Ali, a former renowned Bangladeshi politician who was also a close confidante of Bangabandhu Sheikh Mujibur Rahman (Father of the nation).
+It was named after Muhammad Mansur Ali, a former renowned Bangladeshi politician.
+In the 1970 elections, he was elected member of the legislative assembly.
+At the outbreak of the Bangladesh War in 1971, Mansur went underground to organize a government in exile.
+During the Bangladesh War, Mansur was appointed Minister of Finance for the government in exile, tasked with stabilizing and supporting the financial infrastructure necessary to fuel the independence movement.
+His role was pivotal in coordinating economic strategies and securing resources under challenging conditions, contributing significantly to the liberation efforts.

 In the year 2014–2015, Bangladesh government approved to establish 6 new medical colleges at Sirajganj, Manikganj, Jamalpur, Patuakhali, Tangail and Rangamati with a view to improve the healthcare services throughout the country.

 Examination and affiliation

-Shaheed M. Monsur Ali Medical College, Sirajganj is affiliated with the Rajshahi Medical University.
-The students receive their MBBS degrees from the Rajshahi Medical University after completing 5 years of studying and passing the final professional MBBS examination.
+Shaheed M. Monsur Ali Medical College, Sirajganj is affiliated with Rajshahi Medical University.
+The students receive their MBBS degrees from Rajshahi Medical University after completing 5 years of studying and passing the final professional MBBS examination.

 This college is directly governed by Bangladesh Medical and Dental Council (BMDC) - an affiliation of the Ministry of Health.

 The professional examinations are held under the university and results are given thereby.
 Internal examinations are also taken on regular intervals namely items, card completions, terms end and regular assessments.